 • If individuals are choosing to go sailing or yachting it is important to ensure that equipment is properly checked and serviceable before going afloat.

 • In any coastal emergency dial 999 or 112 and ask for the Coastguard.

-So far in 2018, the crew have been involved in 5 services (shouts) (4 ALB & 1 ILB) and have rescued or assisted (or potentially assisted) 5 people.
+So far in 2022, the crew have not been involved in any services or rescued or assisted anyone.